cleanestpoison/profile-generator-for-skyrimnet/README.md

 2. **Synthesise** — hand each dossier to an LLM (Claude Agent SDK by default) and have it write the SkyrimNet bio `.prompt` file in the expected Jinja-block format.

 The dossier is the universal LLM-agnostic interface between the two stages, so you can swap synthesiser backends without touching extraction.

-> NSFW: generated bios are intended for adult roleplay and are uncensored by design.

 ---

 ## Requirements